kukrejarajesh/quantflow/README.md

 Generate_z_score: One need to specify clearly from which parquet mean and s.d will be read, date need to be specified to process data from that folder

-This 15 minute real time update of data can be monitored via zscore_dashboard...
+This 15 minute real time update of data can be monitored via zscore_dashboard... zscore_dashboard_v2 created to have instrument and date filter